ZENY (ZENY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ZENY Historical Price

-According to the latest data gathered on ZENY live price page, the current price of ZENY is 0.135701USD.
-The circulating supply of ZENY(ZENY) is 2.66M ZENY , giving it a market capitalization of $360.50K.
+According to the latest data gathered on ZENY live price page, the current price of ZENY is 0.135677USD.
+The circulating supply of ZENY(ZENY) is 2.66M ZENY , giving it a market capitalization of $360.40K.

 In the past month, ZENY has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that ZENY could witness further price changes in the near future.